The HBS Interview – Two Real Life Experiences

 So, what advice does Rachel have for you?
 Her number one piece of advice was to schedule your class visit and such for another day.
 She felt like after the interview all she could think about was the interview itself and writing the post-interview reflection.
 She was glad that her class visit was the next day because she felt like she could really engage versus just worrying.

 She also said to relax.
 Rumors have it that sometimes HBS has pretty aggressive interviewers.
-Rachel talked to many people during her two days on campus and only one person had a more “hostile” interview (e.g., he was asked how he thought his goals could possibly be attainable – they told him his goals seemed unreasonable, etc.).
+Rachel talked to many people during her two days on campus and only one person had a more “hostile” interview (e.g., the interviewer asked him how he thought his goals could possibly be attainable – they told him his goals seemed unreasonable, etc.).
 Everyone else with whom Rachel spoke had a friendly interviewer.

 HBS Interview Experience #2 – Former Client, In His Own Words

 I had two people present in my interview.
-The first one introduced herself as the actual interviewer and explained that the other person was a representative from the career office who was there to observe, take notes and opine on my candidacy, but was not going to ask any questions.
+The first one introduced herself as the actual interviewer.
+She explained that the other person was a representative from the career office.
+This person came to observe.
+They would take notes and opine on my candidacy.
+However, this person would not ask any questions.
 Still, I made sure to address them both when answering.

 Before the interview started, my interviewer said that she wanted this to be a discussion rather than a formal interview.
 She said that she found my essay very inspiring and thanked me for sharing my story.
-She asked me to expand on my essay and reinforce how I was able to turn my life around and what I learned from my experiences.
-She then asked me to clarify my academic background as I have an unconventional path to graduation.
+She asked me to expand on my essay.
+She wanted me to reinforce how I turned my life around and what I learned.
+Next, she asked me to clarify my academic background.
+I have an unconventional path to graduation.

-After my personal and educational background, we moved over to my resume and she asked me to expand on a deal I had listed, including my leadership role and how I sourced the deal.
-Then she asked me about the performance of my group, how we did last year, and what we were focused on this year.
-This would likely stump most banking associates, but it was fair game for me because I had written on my resume that I was involved with business planning for my group.
+After my personal and educational background, we moved over to my resume.
+She asked me to expand on a deal I had listed.
+This included my leadership role.
+It also covered how I sourced the deal.
+Then she asked me about the performance of my group, how we did last year, and what we focused on this year.
+This would likely stump most banking associates.
+However, it was fair game for me.
+I had written on my resume that I handled business planning for my group.

 Then we moved on to my extracurriculars.
-There was an awkward moment where she thought I had contradicted my application, but I was able to quickly provide context and we moved on.
+There was an awkward moment where she thought I had contradicted my application, but I quickly provided context and we moved on.
 She asked, “why an MBA, and why now”, and then “what are you still working on” (i.e., your weaknesses).

 Then, she ended with “is there anything else we didn’t touch on?”
 Rather than use this prompt to ask a question, I used this to tell her “why HBS”, since that did not come up in the application or interview, but I thought I had a few unique reasons to justify my fit and I wanted to show how much time and research I had dedicated to learning everything about the program.

 When we were done, the representative from the career center walked me out.
-I took this time to talk to him about the case we had discussed in my lecture visit and mention that the company discussed was one of my dream employers.
-I also knew that the founders of that company were HBS alumni from my own research, so I made sure to mention that.
-I am sure it did not tip the scales, but I wanted to get in everything I could.
+I took this time to talk to him about the case we discussed in my lecture visit and mention that the company we discussed was one of my dream employers.
+I also knew that the founders of that company attended HBS from my own research, so I made sure to mention that.
+I doubt it tipped the scales, but I wanted to get in everything I could.

 We hope you found those real life HBS interview experiences helpful!
 If you will be interviewing and feel a mock interview would help you prepare, please don’t hesitate to reach out.
 And good luck!